Articles, Talks, &

 president of the Wisconsin Chapter of the American Academy of Matrimonial

 Lawyers and past chair of the Family Law Council of Community Property States.
+More information on cooperative divorce can be found here.

 Opinion 115 of the Ethics Committee of the Colorado Bar Association, relating to Collaborative and Cooperative Law.